lkellar/maps/README.md

 Next, run the scraper with the following sample command:

-`python -m maps.scrape 30`
+`python -m maps.cli scrape fay 30`
+or
+`flask scrape fay 30`

 which will scrape 911 calls for the past 30 days.
 Read the [Scraper documentation](#scraper) for more info.

-Once you've scraped the data, go ahead and start the flask server!, which resides in the maps.py file.
+Once you've scraped the data, go ahead and start the flask server, which resides in the run.py file.

-#### ALSO, THERE IS MORE; ENVIRONMENT VARIABLES
+#### Configuration
-- `BING_MAPS_KEY`: A api key for the [Bing Maps Geocode Dataflow API](https://docs.microsoft.com/en-us/bingmaps/spatial-data-services/geocode-dataflow-api/).
-Its required for cities like Springdale which don't provide coordinates.
+- `BING_MAPS_KEY`: An API key for the [Bing Maps Geocode Dataflow API](https://docs.microsoft.com/en-us/bingmaps/spatial-data-services/geocode-dataflow-api/).
+It's required for cities like Springdale which don't provide coordinates.

-- `MAPS_SENTRY_DSN`: A DSN for sentry.
-If provided, sentry error reporting is setup.
+- `MAPS_SENTRY_DSN`: A DSN for Sentry.
+If provided, Sentry error reporting is setup.

 ## Website